ctsrc/Base256/README.md

 to remedy both of these problems by using a 256 different words from the EFF autocomplete-friendly wordlist.

+Sample use-cases include typing in your SSH private key on a computer that is running a live USB stick copy of its OS without persistent storage, and which doesn't have a useable webcamera leaving you unable to enter the data using a QR-code.

 ## Usage

 ```